 One of the best ways to utilize modern viral marketing is to provide unique spots for happy customers to photograph or film, and upload to their social media platforms and Instagram channels.
 Common ideas would be ‘instagrammable’ niches or crafted scenes around the hotel with online hashtags of the hotel readily available.
 Many resorts are also organizing excursions to nearby locations, galleries, and experience which are also great for social media and Instagram promotion of the hotel and its implicit opportunities.

 Original, Simple and Local Decoration

 One of the major factors coming up in hotel fashion is the demand for a direction change of internal design.
-The customer now wants to feel that their stay is in an original room, customised to fit their needs, so their experience will never be repetitive.
-Therefore, the expectation is for a difference in both furniture, wall art and room organisation within the hotel itself.
+The customer now wants to feel that their stay is in an original room, customized to fit their needs, so their experience will never be repetitive.
+Therefore, the expectation is for a difference in both furniture, wall art and room organization within the hotel itself.
 Also, building on the local food trend, people are wanting the feel of their stay to be more in touch with the local region, implying a greater emphasis on furniture and art that rings true to its surroundings, and the simpler the better.

 Local Experiences Off The Beaten Path

 Many travelers of large city destinations have seen the major tourist attractions and the demand is raising increasingly towards something different.
 Something that speaks of the place that is likely to be best known about by insiders only.
-Customers want a taste of the real thing and less of the curated, and they want to experience it hands on.
+Customers want a taste of the real thing and less of the curated, and they want to experience it hands-on.
 Nowadays, people come to a place to be culturally immersed, as much as admiring the lifestyle from a tourist perspective.
 People are wanting foodie events and local wine tastings, opportunities for excursions to local craftsmen and places where they can get truly unique souvenirs and gifts.